nikhilattri6/HeavyWater/README.md

-Used Random Classification Model trained on 70% of the data resulting in 87% effeciency.
+Then used Random Classification Model with Best Paramaters, resulting in 87% effeciency.